Understanding License Models and Product Keys

-Tableau’s Embedded Analytics offering is a limited-use license for Tableau Server that’s made available to customers who wish to embed Server functionality into an external facing solution to provide Tableau content and insights to clients outside of their organization.
+Tableau’s Embedded Analytics offering is a limited-use license for Tableau Server that’s made available to customers who want to embed Tableau Server functionality into an external facing solution to provide Tableau content and insights to clients outside of their organization.

-In the context of licensing, the availability of these features to the user base are “all or none.”
-The features are licensed annually and must expire at the same time as subscription licenses or perpetual maintenance terms:
+These features are licensed annually, and in the context of licensing, the availability of these features to the user base are “all or none:”

 - Login-based License Management

-The Data Management Add-on license includes Tableau Catalog and Tableau Prep Conductor for a single Tableau Server deployment, which may be role-based or core-based.
-For more information, see About Data Management Add-on.
+The Data Management license includes Tableau Catalog and Tableau Prep Conductor for a single Tableau Server deployment, which may be role-based or core-based.
+For more information, see About Data Management.

-The Data Management Add-on may require resource cores, which specifies the computing power that is used to run flows for Prep Conductor.
+Data Management may require resource cores, which specifies the computing power that is used to run flows for Prep Conductor.
 Servers with core-based licensing are required to purchase at least four Resource Cores.
-See License the Data Management Add-on.
+See License Data Management.

-The Tableau Server Management Add-on is licensed on a per deployment basis, which may be role-based or core-based.
-For more information on Server Management Add-on and the features included in this Add-on, see About Tableau Server Management Add-on.
+Tableau Server Advanced Management is licensed on a per deployment basis, which may be role-based or core-based.
+For more information on Advanced Management and the features included, see About Tableau Advanced Management on Tableau Server.

-In the output returned by tsm licenses list, a single product key for Server Management is indicated by the SERVER MANAGEMENT ADD-ON field, which displays
+In the output returned by tsm licenses list, a single product key for Advanced Management is indicated by the SERVER MANAGEMENT ADD-ON field, which displays

 Login-based License Management